 There had been a great deal of focus on silo financial performance in the prior administration.
 Mike McMullen, incoming CEO at the time I joined, asked us all to focus on our customers and to act like one company rather than a collection of silos.
-In a private meeting I once asked Mike what I ought to do if doing right for a customer meant we had to take a P&L hit.
-He said that if it came to that, do what’s right for the customer and keep track of the expense, and he would find a way to make us whole.
-As it happened, I never had to make a sacrifice large enough to call in that promise, but it was encouraging to know that our CEO was willing to back his talk with cash.
+In a private meeting I once asked Mike what I ought to do if doing right by a customer meant we had to take a P&L hit.
+He said that if it came to that, do what’s right for the customer, keep track of the expense, and he would find a way to make us whole.
+As it happened, I never had to make a sacrifice large enough to call in that promise, but it was liberating to know that our CEO was willing to back his talk with cash.

 Too many systems of record

 At the operational level, we had multiple systems for tracking work that didn’t talk to each other, so there was no easy way to see all the work requests and commitments in one place.
 The system that tracked support tickets was a rich source for defect reports and other customer information, but it did not connect to the systems of record used by the developers.
 Nor did the company’s CRM system.
 Developers used at least two systems, and our outsource vendor used another for tracking work.